 The theme of our March reading is Freedom in connection with the Cleveland Humanities Festival and Ohio Celebrates Toni Morrison.

-Join us Wednesday, March 18 at 7pm at Loganberry Books for readings from Daisy Hernández, author of the new book Citizenship: Notes on an American Myth, Kortney Morrow, author of the new poetry collection Run It Back, and Loung Ung, award-winning author of First They Killed My Father.
+Join us Wednesday, March 18 at 7pm at Loganberry Books for readings from Kortney Morrow, author of the new poetry collection Run It Back, and Loung Ung, award-winning author of First They Killed My Father., and Elizabeth Zaleski, author of the new book The Trouble with Loving Poets and Other Essays on Failure.

 This installment of the Plum City Reading Series will take place Wednesday, March 18 at Loganberry Books (13015 Larchmere in Cleveland.
 Doors open at 6:30 and reading begins at 7pm to be immediately followed by an afterparty at the Literary Cleveland Offices (13002 Larchmere).